 1. Handling Objections with Emotional Intelligence on EdApp

 One very unique course for emotional intelligence is the Handling Objections with Emotional Intelligence course from EdApp.
-This course focuses on learning active listening, using body language, and managing emotions.
+This course focuses on learning active listening, using body language, and managing emotions, all of which aim to improve your self-awareness.
+Not only will the learners know how to listen actively, but they will also know to properly communicate with others, may it be verbal or non-verbal.
 Trainers can also allow learners to access a certificate to show off their achievements after completing an Ed course.

-The course is great for teaching because it is fully editable.
+The course is great for instructional designers because it is fully editable.
 You can log in with a free account and make your own changes to this course, and then let others try out your version.

 EdApp also comes with all the features of an LMS, so you can do things like keep track of learners’ progress or make your own quizzes.